Best 1-Day Trip From Dublin With Kids

 The Boyne Valley features prominently in more recent European history, too.
 The site of the Battle of the Boyne—which sealed WIlliam of Orange’s seat on the British throne and England’s hold on Ireland—is about 5 miles from Newgrange.
 A mansion has been given over to a visitors’ center where costumed interpreters do reenactments and historic-arms demonstrations.
 From here history and war buffs can embark on a self-guided tour of the battle site.
 Little kids will be happy to run around in the fields while you imagine the sounds and sights of advancing armies in your head.
 There’s a tea room, too, if kids need a break.

 Slane Castle is also about 5 miles from Newgrange in the opposite direction.
-My peers will appreciate it as the place where U2’s Unforgettable Fire album was recorded.
+My contemporaries will appreciate it as the place where U2’s Unforgettable Fire album was recorded.
 It’s a 17th century castle, meaning that it’s more Downton Abbey than battle ramparts and towers for sleeping princesses.
 They give tours on select days of the week and hold an impressive array of outdoor concerts in the summer.

 Newgrange, Slane and the battle site form a triangle of points that’s fairly manageable in a day even with kids (though Slane’s genteel opulence and inevitable no-touching rules might be too nerve wracking with a toddler or preschooler).